gcapes/git-course/09-remote-collaboration.md

 repository and tries to merge them.
 It does this on a file-by-file basis, merging files line by line.
 We get a **conflict** if a file has changes that affect the same lines and those changes can't be seamlessly merged.
-We had this situation before when we worked with branches and tried to merge 2 of them.
+We had this situation before when we worked with branches and tried to merge two of them.
 If we look at the status,

 ```{.bash}